 For a person with an acne prone skin.
 Jumping from one product to another is a big NO NO!
-You might be, at some point somehow, got confused about the claims that this or that certain skincare products works well in combating acne.
-Having an acne prone skin, one wrong skincare ingredient and tadah!
+You might be, at some point somehow, got confused about the claims that this or that certain skincare products work well in combating acne.
+Having acne-prone skin, one wrong skincare ingredient, and tadah!
 Another breakout.
 We pretty much understand your dilemma, Queens!
 You are and will never be alone in your journey with your skin concern.

 Non comedogenic the most overused term in the world of skincare.
 But have you taken some time to understand what this means?
 Have you tried taking into consideration why the skincare experts have long been emphasizing the importance of it to skincare products?
 Especially when you have an acne prone skin?

 Non comedogenic came from the root word “comedone”, with which according to the U.S National Library of Medicine, are bumps that are raised on the surface of the skin.
 They are primarily caused by acne found in pores.
 Having said that, comedones are actually pimples.
 Comedogenic ingredients may referred to as pore-clogging ingredients which may actually lead to more breakouts.
 Hmm so this explains why our skincare experts

 kept on bombarding us with advice that for an acne prone skin should concentrate on looking for more skincare products labeled as non-comedogenic.

 Being ingredient conscious is perhaps one of the greatest advice we could ever give to a person suffering to an acne prone skin.
 To save you from comedogenic ingredients hiding in your skincare products, we are listing down below skincare ingredients to watch out for in order to save yourself from possible unwanted breakouts.